Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Introduction

 \subsection{Motivation: Health Impacts of Wildfire Smoke}

 Wildfires increasing PM$_{2.5}$ (fine particulate matter) in the United States (US) could undermine the strides the US has made in reducing non-smoke related PM$_{2.5}$ in recent decades \cite{burke_2021, odell_2019}.
-There is robust evidence of the severe health consequences of smoke-related PM$_{2.5}$ exposure, ranging from premature mortality to asthma exacerbation \cite{neumann_2021, liu_2016, reid_maestas_2019}.
-However, evidence for the impacts of wildfire smoke on some health endpoints has been mixed.
-For instance, some studies of cardiovascular disease have found positive associations with wildfire smoke while others have found null associations \cite{chen_2021, reid_2016}.
-Similarly, a 2019 review of the health impacts of wildfire smoke \cite{reid_maestas_2019} noted mixed evidence of associations between wildfire-related PM$_{2.5}$ and diseases such as chronic obstructive pulmonary disease, respiratory infections, and long-term respiratory outcomes.
-Many have argued that addressing the inconsistency in findings for the effects of wildfire smoke on some health endpoints requires smoke exposure assessment over large time periods and regions, enabling investigation across fire events.
+There is robust evidence of the severe health consequences of wildfire-related PM$_{2.5}$ exposure, ranging from premature mortality to asthma exacerbation \cite{neumann_2021, liu_2016, reid_maestas_2019}.
+However, there is mixed evidence for impacts of wildfire smoke on some health endpoints, such as cardiovascular disease \cite{chen_2021, reid_maestas_2019, reid_2016}.
+Many have argued that addressing this inconsistency in findings for the effects of wildfire smoke on some health endpoints, in addition to being able to study cumulative health impacts of wildfire smoke, requires smoke exposure assessment over large time periods and regions, enabling investigation across fire events.